Ljinod/cozy-stack/docs/sharing.md

 Delete the specified sharing (both the sharing document and the associated permission).

+### POST /sharings/app/destinationDirectory

+This route lets an application decide where the shared files ("files" as in "io.cozy.files") should go.
+For example if called by the Photo application it will force all shared photos to go to the directory that was designated.

+The association is based on the **application slug**, hence several applications can designate different directories.
+The differenciation is made when the sharing is created: the application slug is given at the time of the creation and will be transmitted to the recipients.
+If they have set a destination directory for that particular application slug then the shared files will go inside.

+The default value is `/Shared with Me` — "Shared with Me" can be translated to the locale of the user.

+#### Request

+#### Response

+### DELETE /sharings/:sharing-id

+This route revokes a sharing.
+The `sharing-id` provided is not the id of the Couchdb document but that of the sharing, which is common to both the sharer and the recipients.

+Permissions for that route are checked as following:
+* If the logged-in user is a **recipient**: only the sharer — authentified through her OAuth client — and the application at the origin of the sharing — authentified thanks to its application slug – can make that request.
+* If the logged-in user is the **sharer**: only the application at the origin of the sharing — authentified through its slug — can make that request.

+#### Request

+#### Response

+### DELETE /sharings/:sharing-id/recipient/:recipient-id

+#### Request

+#### Response

 ### Frequently Asked Questions

 #### How can I know if something is shared with me?